OPTIONS ALLOW FLEXIBILITY

 CHOOSE THE PATH OF PEACE

 There are many pathways to career success.
 Homeschoolers have more options than students in traditional school.
 Isn’t that why we chose this route?
 The best way to reduce stress about the future is to pencil in a plan for your student and be willing to consider alternatives as your student learns more about himself and discovers new options.
 At some point, your student should make important decisions about his or her future.
 You, the parent, can create the pathway you think is the best fit early on but build in off-ramps to different and equally exciting places.
 Make the effort to learn about alternatives.
-While your student is in the 8th or 9th grade, learn about trade schools, adult education programs, community college programs, transfer programs, dual-enrollment programs, computer bootcamps, internships, apprenticeships, CLEP exams, and early military.
-Be ready and be open-minded.
-That is how you can support and love your student no matter what path he or she chooses.

 Leave a Reply